aws/aws-fpga/FAQs.md

 Getting started requires downloading the latest HDK and SDK from the AWS FPGA GitHub repository.
 The HDK and SDK provide the needed code and information for building FPGA code.
 The HDK provides all the information needed for developing an FPGA image from source code, while the SDK provides all the runtime software for managing Amazon FPGAs image (AFI) on loaded into F1 instance FPGA.

 Typically, FPGA development process requires a simulator to perform functional test on the source code,  and a Vivado tool set for synthesis of source code into compiled FPGA code.
-The FPGA Developer AMI provided by AWS includes the complete Xilinx Vivado tools for simulation (XSMI) and synthesis of FPGA .
+The FPGA Developer AMI provided by AWS includes the complete Xilinx Vivado tools for simulation (XSIM) and synthesis of FPGA .

 **Q: How do I develop accelerator code for an FPGA in an F1 instance?**

 Start with the [Shell interface specification](./hdk/docs/AWS_Shell_Interface_Specification.md).
 This document describes the interface between Custom Logic and the AWS Shell.
 All Custom Logic for an accelerator resides within the Custom Logic region of the F1 FPGA.

 The [HDK README](./hdk/README.md) walks the developer through the steps to build an FPGA image from one of the provided examples as well starting a new code

 **Q: What is included in the HDK?**